smarth19/Todo-google-oauth-login/README.md

 ** To Start Application **

 For Client
-Go to ./toDo in terminal and type "npm start" and enter
+Go to ./toDo in terminal and type
+1. Type "npm install" to install dependencies
+2. Then Type "npm start" and enter

 For Backend
+Go to ./backend in another terminal instance
+1. Type "npm install" to install dependencies
-Go to ./backend in another terminal instance and type "node server" or "nodemon server" and enter
+2. Then Type "node server" or "nodemon server" and enter